OctaneWeb/Octane/README.md

 - TLS enabled, rustls/openssl ready 🔒
 - Minimal dependencies (working to reduce them more!) 💕

+# Not production ready

+The web server is not production ready yet, there are many things left to do before we are production ready.
+Use at your own risk!

 #  Basic Usage

 Create an octane instance, and then you can register your methods on it using `app.METHOD()`